Welcome to today's edition of the Rush 24-7 podcast.

 Greetings, my friends, and welcome back.

-We're here at the Limbaugh Institute for Advanced Conservative Studies and the Excellence in Broadcasting Network, the most listened to radio talk show in America, over 600 fabulously great radio stations, making it possible for me.
+We're here at the Limbaugh Institute for Advanced Conservative Studies and the Excellence in Broadcasting Network, the most listened to radio talk show in America, over 600 fabulously great radio stations, making it possible for me, exercise the great opportunity I have to protect and defend the principles that form the foundation of our country.

 800-282-2882 is the number if you want to be on the program.

-The email address is uh L Rushbow at EIB net.com.
+The email address is lrushbow at EIBnet.com.

-I ladies and gentlemen, I I got a note.
+Ladies and gentlemen, I got a note.

-He said, You got to turn on the History Channel, because they're doing one of their modern marvels series, and it was a show devoted to everything that we get from oil and how it is made.
+And it was a show devoted to everything that we get from oil and how it is made.

-I mean, I knew in a broad base, I knew it all, but to see it spelled out to see how the refining process takes place, to see all of the ancillary products.
+I mean, I knew in a broad base, I knew it all, but to see it spelled out, to see how the refining process takes place, to see all of the ancillary products.

 And Maybelline, her name was Mabel.

-Mabeline was born.
+Maybelline was born.

 You put lipstick on, it wouldn't be possible without oil.